 Credit earned through MICA’s Pre-College is awarded as transfer credit and does not apply to the 15 credit limit that may be awarded in combination with Advanced Placement, International Baccalaureate and Dual Enrollment.
 Credit is generally awarded as studio electives.
 A minimum grade of "C-" is required for transfer.

 Students who have completed the IB Diploma or the individual examinations may be eligible for credit if they earn a score of 6 or 7 on the higher-level examinations.
 Depending on the exam, credit is awarded as Humanistic Studies or Math/Science Elective.
 No credit will be awarded for the Art/Design Elective.
 A maximum of 15 credits may be awarded in combination with Advanced Placement and Dual Enrollment.

 Credit is awarded for Cambridge International exams in which a score of C or higher is earned.
 Three credits are awarded for AS Level and six credits awarded for A Level exams.
 Credit will not be awarded in excess of degree requirements.
 A maximum of 15 credits may be awarded in combination with Advanced Placement, Dual Enrollment and International Baccalaureate.

 Charts with information about CIA A-Level exams and MICA credit equivalents can be found here.

 With approval of their Program Director, full-time MFA students may transfer a maximum of six (6.00) credits of graduate-level liberal arts coursework from another institution through the Office of Enrollment Services.
-Graduate level ELL credits taken during a post-baccalaureate year at MICA (including Graduate Academic Writing Workshop) are not eligible for transfer to a students MFA degree.
-Due of the specific sequence of courses required in the MAT, MAAE, MFACA, MPS, MBA/MA and MFAST programs, no transfer of credits will apply to these degrees.
+Graduate level ELL credits taken during a post-baccalaureate year at MICA (including Graduate Academic Writing Workshop) are not eligible for transfer to a student's MFA degree.
+Due to the specific sequence of courses required in the MAT, MAAE, MFACA, MPS, MBA/MA and MFAST programs, no transfer of credits will apply to these degrees.